 In the report, UNODC warns that "weak justice leads to impunity and creates an environment in which criminals can operate more easily.

 In 2016, only 43% of all homicides committed in the Americas were solved by the police, the lowest rate in the world and almost half in Europe.

-For this reason, the solutions go through a combination of measures: from improving police work, bringing it closer to the community, investing in education and strengthening the judicial system.
+For this reason, the solutions go through a combination of measures: improving police work, bringing it closer to the community, investing in education, and strengthening the judicial system.

 Venezuela, South America's highest homicide rate